myint/rst2beamer/docs/MANUAL.rst

 the production of literals. rst2latex converts them to ragged-right, noindent typewriter font in a quote.
 Under beamer however, this makes them appear as italics.
-This was solved by overriding literal production with a simpler enviroment, albeit one that occasionally produces buggy output.
+This was solved by overriding literal production with a simpler environment, albeit one that occasionally produces buggy output.
 Options to hyperref are dropped, due to this already being used in beamer.